 A Qualified Leader for Bedford County, PA

-Faith, family and public service have been the hallmark of Deb Baughman’s life – and her inspiration to run for Bedford County Commissioner.
-Most recently, she was the 2018 Democratic nominee for state representative in the 78th District.
+Faith, family and public service have been the hallmark of Deb Baughman’s life – and her inspiration to serve our Bedford County community.
+Before becoming a Bedford County Commissioner, she was the 2018 Democratic nominee for state representative in the 78th District.
 During that energetic grassroots campaign, Deb focused on the needs of rural families and communities.
 Her home and heart are centered in Bedford County, and her goal is to make a positive difference for the county by building on themes from her previous campaign.
 Deb believes that elected officials should conduct themselves as servant leaders who sit at the people’s workbench.
-She is ready to be that leader and has the qualifications to serve the people.
+She is honored to have the opportunity to be that leader and use her qualifications to serve the people.

 Solid Background in Education, Workforce Development, Public Policy, and Finance

 Deb always had a love for working with children.
 She graduated from Lesley College with a degree in Education and later earned a Master’s Degree in Education from Wilkes University.
 Deb was employed as a teacher in the Cornwall-Lebanon School District for 25 years before retiring in 2013.
 She taught elementary school for the first part of her career.
 For the remaining 17 years, Deb developed and taught a career exploration class for teenagers based on the PA Academic Standards for Career Education and Work.
 Through that program, Deb worked in partnership with local workforce development leaders.

 Her education and work experience are not only centered on children.
 Deb completed several graduate courses on contract negotiation through IUP.
 Additionally, prior to beginning her teaching career, Deb was employed by Pioneer Funds, a broker/dealer licensed by the Securities and Exchange Commission where she earned the status of registered representative, licensed to sell mutual funds and variable annuities.